-As announced by the Clerk of the Privy Council, each executive is required to develop individual commitment and performance measures specific to their role and responsibility in their 2019-20 performance agreement in support of the following government wide corporate priorities.
+As announced by the Clerk of the Privy Council, each executive is required to develop individual commitments and performance measures in support of the following government-wide corporate priorities for 2020-2021:

-For 2019-20, continue efforts to increase the social and cultural diversity of the workforce, and foster the inclusion of a broad range of voices and views in governance and decision-making.
+Continue efforts to increase the diversity of the workforce in your organization, and foster the inclusion of a broad range of voices and views in governance and decision-making.

-- Pay System (for those organizations served by Phoenix)
+- Supporting Efforts to Address the Pay System (for organizations served by Phoenix)

 Undertake the necessary initiatives to ensure employees are paid accurately and on time.
 This includes efforts to manage peaks and reduce the intake of pay actions in order to meet timelines and performance measures per the established quantitative methodology and indicators communicated by Public Services and Procurement Canada and the Treasury Board of Canada Secretariat.